info@pinnacleinfotech.com

 August 1, 2025

-In any construction project safety is among the most crucial aspects of building architecture and design engineering.
-Since always, there is a high importance of keeping buildings safe against destructive events.
+In any construction project, safety is among the most crucial aspects of building architecture and design engineering.
+Since always, there has been a high importance of keeping buildings safe against destructive events.
 Of all situations that might put a building at risk of life and material, fire remains one of the most probable and devastating threats.

 Building Information Modeling (BIM) introduces next-level possibilities in evolving the construction process in implementing and managing fire safety practices in a building system.